-The promoter region is the DNA on the 5' side of the 5' UTR, where RNA polymerase binds to initiate transcription.
-The 5' UTR includes features that bind the ribosome and initiate translation.
-The 5' UTR performs regulatory functions by binding RNA-binding proteins or, in some cases, microRNAs (miRNAs).
+The 5' UTR includes the promoter region, which binds the ribosome and initiates translation.
+The 5' UTR performs other regulatory functions by binding RNA-binding proteins or, in some cases, microRNAs (miRNAs).
 The 3' UTR's regulatory function is primarily carried out by binding miRNAs, causing translational repression.

 Abm offers 3 types of UTR vectors to cover all your potential needs.
 Our 3' UTR Reporter vectors are ideal for determining the effects of miRNA on the 3' UTR of a region.
+Our Promoter Reporter constructs are perfect for studying the effects of promoter variants or different conditions on protein translation.
 Also, abm now offers custom 5' UTR Reporter Vectors, which form a hybrid transcript of the 5' UTR fused to a downstream reporter.
 These vectors are ideal for discovering the effects of RNA binding proteins on translation.
-Our Promoter Reporter constructs are used to monitor activity of a promoter of interest: as the researcher introduces the construct into different tissues, or uses different stimuli, the promoter will become active and the level of GFP/luciferase expression will change.

-All of abm's UTR and promoter reporter vectors are available as ready-to-use DNA plasmids, or packaged into lentiviral particles.
-Our reporter vectors can be used for direct transfection, causing transient expression.
+All of abm's UTR reporter vectors are available as ready-to-use DNA plasmids, or packaged into lentiviral particles.
+Our UTR reporter vectors can be used for direct transfection, causing transient expression.
 Lentiviral particles allow difficult-to-transfect cells, such as primary cells, to be efficiently transduced for stable, long term expression.

-Each sequence is amplified by PCR using a high fidelity Taq polymerase based on the listed NCBI reference sequence provided.
-The amplified fragment is then sub-cloned into the appropriate vector.
-The final constructs then undergo sequencing QC, to ensure the accuracy of the UTR/promoter insert.
+Each UTR sequence is amplified by PCR using a high fidelity Taq polymerase based on the listed NCBI reference sequence provided.
+The amplified UTR fragment is then sub-cloned into the appropriate vector.
+The final constructs then undergo sequencing QC, to ensure the accuracy of the UTR insert.